Data-Driven LQR with Finite-Time Experiments via Extremum-Seeking Policy Iteration: Introduction

 Using this information, \algo/ iteratively improves the policy taking on an extremum-seeking mechanism and a suitable reformulation of the LQR problem.
-This results in an overall algorithm that we interpret as a nonlinear time-varying system, which we then analyze by using system-theoretic tools based on the so-called averaging approach (see, for example,~\cite[Ch.~10]{khalil2002nonlinear} and~\cite{sanders2007averaging} for the continuous-time case or~\cite{bai1988averaging} for the discrete-time one).
+Building on the extremum-seeking framework, our mechanism employs deterministic dither matrices to perturb the current gain and leverages a low-pass filter to enhance the gradient approximation.
+The design of the dither matrix, along with the incorporation of the low-pass filter and an ad-hoc policy evaluation procedure, represents a key novelty and advantage of our method compared to existing schemes in the literature, which are mostly based on random perturbations and do not exploit any filtering.
+We interpret the overall algorithm as a nonlinear time-varying system, which we then analyze by using system-theoretic tools based on the so-called averaging approach (see, for example,~\cite[Ch.~10]{khalil2002nonlinear} and~\cite{sanders2007averaging} for the continuous-time case or~\cite{bai1988averaging} for the discrete-time one).
 Indeed, as customary in the context of averaging theory, we focus on the so-called \emph{averaged system} associated to the algorithm.
 In particular, the averaged system reads as a policy gradient method perturbed by errors arising from the use of the truncated cost instead of the infinite-horizon one, as well as from the derivative-free gradient approximation.
 More in detail, we employ a Lyapunov-based approach to ensure that the averaged system trajectories exponentially converge to an arbitrarily small neighborhood of the optimal gain matrix.
 Then, we use this preparatory result to achieve the same property on the trajectories of the original time-varying algorithm.
 This final step is supported by Theorem~\ref{th:averaging}, introduced in Section~\ref{sec:averaging_theory}, which presents averaging-related stability results for generic discrete-time systems.
 To the best of the authors' knowledge, Theorem~\ref{th:averaging} also represents a per se contribution of this work.
 A conference version of this paper appeared in~\cite{carnevale2024extremum}.
 However, in that preliminary version, the algorithm relies on oracles providing the exact infinite-horizon cost associated to the tentative gain, making it impractical for real-world scenarios where only finite-time virtual or real experiments are feasible.
 Moreover, certain proofs were omitted.
 Finally, this work includes a concrete application example involving the control of an induction motor.

 We organize the paper as follows.
 In Section~\ref{sec:averaging_theory}, we introduce some preliminaries about averaging theory for discrete-time systems.
 In Section~\ref{sec:problem_setup}, we describe the problem setup considered in the paper.
 In Section~\ref{sec:algo}, we provide the description of \algo/ and state its theoretical features.
 Finally, in Section~\ref{sec:analysis}, we numerically test the effectiveness of \algo/.